🌿 herbie 🌿

 Documentation

 You are reading it.
 This file is it.
-You can see it rendered by github or more beautifully by Emacs (with the help of fniessen's ReadTheOrg)
+You can see it rendered in the herbie's github repo or more beautifully by Emacs with the help of fniessen's ReadTheOrg on herbie's github pages.

 Installation